-According to a recent study, the best fertility foods are protein packages, healthy fats, whole grains, and occasionally ice cream.
+According to a study, the best fertility foods are protein packages, healthy fats, whole grains, and occasionally ice cream.
 Rich in zinc and folate, berries, figs, nuts, leafy greens, and beans, also help fertility.

 Top foods to avoid include alcohol, coffee, and tea.